-Consider the sentence Homer saw her duck.
-It has two meanings, which correspond to two different sentence patterns.
-What are the two patterns?
+Consider the sentences in (7).
+Each has two meanings, which correspond to two different sentence patterns.
+What are the two patterns (for each of the two sentences)?
 (What "sentence pattern" means here is a string of the categories.
 The sentence pattern of Pat screams is "N V", for example.